 One splurge does not undermine your overall efforts.
 Learning to forgive yourself and overlook your indulgences are key to long-term weight control.
 If you have one bad meal, move on, do not turn it into a bad day or bad week.
 One bad meal is no big deal, but giving up is damaging to progress.

-Recruit your significant other, work colleagues, or children for encouragement and support.
+Recruit your significant other, friends, work colleagues, or children for encouragement and support.
 Remind them that although you do not need the diet police, you would appreciate that they not sabotage your efforts.
 Also, there are many commercially available weight loss programs that are helpful.

 Both small and large treats will help you to realize your goals.
 Break your weight goal down into smaller segments and compensate yourself as you reach each one.
 The more you reward yourself, the more motivated you will be to continue.